 NSE is very special to me.
 It will be a platform-based social media management company next year.
 Well in other words, it means the clients can enjoy better efficiencies when dealing with the company as everything will be done online and real-time.
 We are going for more automation and less human intervention.
 The transition is still a work-in-progress though.
 I hope to launch it on the first quarter of 2020.

 Eureka moment ha?
 Since existence, we were looking for the right business model.
 Only early last year we finally nailed it.
 We follow the Netflix model and it worked almost immediately.
 Today, NSE is consistently receiving inquiries, leads and paid clients on a weekly basis without much marketing efforts.
 I realised from that day that benchmark works.

 What are your marketing strategies for NSE, Azleen?

 Be part of the people’s daily life, this is how we play our game.
 And this is how we stay relevant.
 One client at a time.
 I don’t see any other way.
 If you or your brand aren’t part of their life, you’re simply irrelevant to them.
+If they have a problem with their social media presence, we want them to come to us and we will help them for a very small fee.
 It’s pretty difficult to do business when you’re not relevant.